 There are time limits to file a lawsuit over any car, truck, or motorcycle accident, especially if a government vehicle is involved.
 Generally, in California, you have two years within which to file a claim, but the deadline could be as soon as 180 days.
 Don’t miss these critical time limits or you may waive all your rights to collect damages!
 Your best bet is to call us as soon as possible.

-After an accident, you can help us by:
+After a car accident in Costa Mesa, you can help us by:

 - Contacting the police at the scene and requesting an accident report.